-The La Mina project property consists of two exploration licenses totaling 3,210 hectares.
-Namely the 1798 hectare La Mina license with Exploration License No. 5263 and the La Garrucha license with Exploration Contract No. 6355B.
+The La Mina project property consists of two concession contracts totaling 3,210 hectares.
+Namely the 1798 hectare La Mina license with concession contract No. 5263 and the La Garrucha license with concession contract No. 6355B.
 The location and details regarding the claim block are outlined in Table 4.1 and are shown in Figure 4.3.
-Exploration license No. 5263 was granted by the Instituto Colombiana de Geologia y Minera ("INGEOMINAS") to Alejandro Montoya-Palacios ("Montoya") in early 2000 as an

-Exploration Concession under the mining code of the country which grants the operator the right to explore over a three-year renewable period under certain conditions for an additional two years including submission of a work plan known as a "Plan de Trabajo de Inversión", or PTI.
+Exploration license No. 5263 (La Mina concession) was granted by the Instituto Colombiano de Geologia y Minera ("INGEOMINAS") to Alejandro Montoya-Palacios ("Montoya") in early 2000 as an Exploration Concession under the mining code of the country which grants the operator the right to explore over a three-year renewable period under certain conditions for an additional two years including submission of a work plan known as a "Plan de Trabajo de Inversión", or PTI.
+This was turned into a concession contract on August 5, 2020.

-Table 4.1 La Mina Property Ownership
+Table 4-1 La Mina Property / Ownership rioperty Ownership